Login E-loket

 • Participation in the framework of the European co-funded partnerships does not interfere with the ‘regular/national’ FWO project submission framework, and is consequently not taken into account with regard to the max. available number of applications that can be applied for/run.
 However, researchers can only participate in a maximum of two different international consortia per call, provided they concern different subjects.

 • SBO projects aimed at developing a spin-off are not eligible in this context.
-As such, no mention of this option should be made in the FWO pre-registration document, nor within the EP PerMed proposal.
+As such, no mention of this option should be made in the FWO pre-registration document.

 • Projects have a max. duration of 36 months and should be budgeted accordingly.
 Automatic extensions/no-cost prolongations are not accepted in this framework.
 Consequently, article 28 of the FWO research project regulations and article 14 of the SBO project regulations are explicitly excluded.